marinusjvv/potentiate/README.md

 This project was created in order to complete a technical test for Potentiate.
+The test details can be found in Test_details.md

-You can clone it using the following commind:
+You can clone it using the following command:

 git clone git@github.com:marinusjvv/potentiate.git